LTUC/amman-dotnet-401d2/Curriculum/Class31/LAB.md

 **User story 3:** You and your partner need to figure out how you are going to capture a user's basket items.
 This is going to required a database change.
 At the very least, your Basket should contain a collection Basket Items or Products...depending on your structure.
 You should be able to call a user's basket and view all the items/products associated with it.
 Remember that it possible that a user can have more than one item in their basket AND more than one type of item (example: I have 2 blankets in my basket).

 **User story 4:** This is where view components come in.
 Create a view component that queries the database for all the items/products that the user has in his/her cart, and displays it on more than one page of the site.
-My suggestions include the browse page that shows all products in the inventory, and each product landing page.
+Display your "mini-basket" on both the individual product landing pages and the home page.